TITLE: Instructional Support Technician IV

 Work pressure, disturbances of work flow and/or irregularities in work schedule are expected and occur on an intermittent basis.
 Changes in the performance environment require occasional upgrading of skills.
 Working conditions may be somewhat disagreeable requiring occasional exposure to safety hazards, noise and temperature extremes.
 Some learned physical skills are required.
 Physical effort such as frequent standing, walking and lifting; guiding and/or carrying of lightweight materials or equipment; occasional periods of sustained effort.

 High school diploma or equivalent and two years of post-secondary education in a specific technical discipline appropriate to the instructional support.
 Three years of experience in the technical area are required; relevant experience may substitute for the post-secondary education requirement on a year-for-year basis.
-Must have proven written oral communications skills adequate to assist students in understanding the work they are to perform.
-Proven ability to lead others others and evaluate performance.
+Must have proven written and oral communications skills adequate to assist students in understanding the work they are to perform.
+Proven ability to lead others and evaluate performance.
 Depending on laboratory assignment, some positions may also require specialized knowledge and program-specific certifications.